 - Domestic abuse costs society an estimated £15.73 billion a year in terms of costs to services, economic output, human and emotional costs.
 (Walby, 2009)

 The Femicide Census is a database containing information on women killed by men in England and Wales since 2009.
 It was developed by Karen Ingala Smith and Women’s Aid working in partnership, with support from Freshfields Bruckhaus Deringer LLP and Deloitte LLP.
 Femicide is generally defined as the murder of women because they are women, though some definitions include any murders of women or girls.

 - Data from the Crime Survey for England and Wales suggest that women are overwhelmingly the victims of coercive controlling behaviour.
 One study of crime survey data found that women are far more likely than men to be the victims of coercive controlling behaviour abuse that involves ongoing degradation and frightening threats –two key elements of coercive control.
 Working within the limitations of the current crime survey questions, the study found that among intimate personal violence victims who had experienced only one abusive relationship since the age of 16, almost a third (30%, n = 791) of the abuse reported by female respondents could be classified as coercive control in this way, contrasting with only 6% (n = 52) of the abuse reported by male respondents.
-[This point is also in ‘Domestic abuse is a gendered crime’ section]
+(Myhill, 2015)

 Further information and support